ebd622/docs/tls_ssl_versions.md

 - It is a foundation of TLS versions currently used
 - New features:
   - Introduced concept of Certificate Chain
-  - Added compression capability (vulnarability has been found there later, so it was not really used)
+  - Added compression capability (vulnerability has been found there later, so compression was not really used)
   - Optional support for additional Key Exchange